OceanK007/java_programs/README.md

 	- Third approach (SelectionSort): Select the smallest element from array and put it at leftmost part of unsorted array.
 Keep doing it until whole array is sorted.
 	- Fourth approach (QuickSort): Find the pivot (left-most, right-most, middle element.
 Right-most is implemented).
 Compare each element with pivot element and sort them.
 Keep doing it until all elements are sorted.
 Recursion will be required for quicksort.

+* Programs which needs to be reviewed:
+	- HR_FormingMagicSquare.java
+	- HR_ClimbingTheLeaderboard.java